 \subsubsection{Wideband Channel Model}

-For RA-enabled wideband communications, to effectively exploit the large bandwidth resources and overcome frequency-selective fading, we consider an orthogonal frequency division multiplexing (OFDM) system with bandwidth $B$ and $L$ subcarriers.
+For RA-enabled wideband communications, to effectively exploit the large bandwidth resources and overcome frequency-selective fading, we consider an orthogonal frequency-division multiplexing (OFDM) system with bandwidth $B$ and $L$ subcarriers.
 Let $\tau _{n,k,0} = \frac{d_{n,k}}{c}$ and $\tau_{n,k,q} = \frac{\tilde{d}_{n,q} + \bar{d}_{k,q}}{c}$ denote the propagation delay of the ``RA~$n$-user~$k$'' and ``RA~$n$-cluster~$q$-user~$k$'' links, respectively, with $c$ being the speed of light.
-Accordingly, the spatial-time baseband equivalent channel impulse response between RA~$n$ and user~$k$ is given by
+Accordingly, the space-time baseband equivalent channel impulse response between RA~$n$ and user~$k$ is given by